zetafish/clojure-refs/Getting Started.md

 ### Emacs

-Emacs is my favourite editor for editing Clojure files.
 Emacs+CIDER is perfect for Clojure development.
 Emacs is unlike any other text editor.
 It is fully programmable and customizable.
 I find it more powerful than an IDE.

 You want to install Emacs 24.1+, see http://david.rothlis.net/emacs/install.html

 You will need to configure Emacs for proper clojure editing.
 The init file is in `~/.emacs.d/init.el` and is written in ELisp.
 Put the following in the init file:

     ;; A nicer font
     (set-frame-font "Monaco-12" nil t)